Pokka974/my_resume/README.md

 # my_resume
 My responsive online resume in full HTML/CSS + JS.

-Using basing HTML/CSS/JS
+Using basic HTML/CSS/JS

-+ library: Scroll Reveal, Mixitup Filter, Swiper JS, Boxicons
+Library: Scroll Reveal, Mixitup Filter, Swiper JS, Boxicons

 The design comes from one of the great /bedimcode templates.